This Peach and Blackberry Pie is a homely and comforting treat combining juicy, sweet peaches with tart blackberries. A quintessential summer dessert!

 Make sure to follow Claudia through her blog and on social media:

-All photos above this point: © Claudia Brick
+All photos in this article: © Claudia Brick